-Not sure if outsourcing is right for your business?
+You are not sure if outsourcing is right for your business.

 Let me start by telling you a story about a giant of the tech industry…bear with me for a minute.